jonah-saltzman/ga-sei/README.md

 ## Bonus

-Think about adding Haymarket before Government Center on the Green line then try to find a solution when there are multiple intersections.

-Is there a way to decide if a particular solution is "correct"?
+Add a new stop, Haymarket, right be Government Center on the Green line.
+Modify your function to find the fastest route between two stops.
+Consider if the trip can be made more than one way now that the Green and Orange lines have another intersection point.

+There are currently no tests for this challenge, but feel free to check out the code on the `solution` branch when you are completed.

-This bonus is completely optional and does not have tests, yet.
+This bonus is completely optional!

 ## Tasks